Skip to main content

 4 Off-site Storage

 Off-site storage of all information contained in the CICS shall be facilitated by the Company.
 This includes (whenever possible) copies of all purchase information, service agreements, warranties, installation media, documentation, licenses, serials and other relevant information.
 Regardless of whether multiple copies of the same asset or resource are being utilized, it shall be necessary to store copies of each relevant warranty, service agreement, End-user License Agreement (EULA) or any other information that may be specific to an individual or serialized asset.
+Data will be updated on a regular basis and more than one member of the Incident Response Team shall have access to this storage at all times.

 5 Proof of Ownership